Varunmargam/My_Blogs/clkcjto6k000r09l233lv3enm.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1689940593250/09179644-72d6-4c7f-bd0b-91c2c3923987.png align="center")

-As you can see the crontab was empty therefore, it was creating a new crontab, and we can also see the time is 11:51 (hrs: minutes) and our cronjob will be executed at 11:54 since we scheduled it for that time.
+As you can see the crontab was empty therefore, it was creating a new crontab, we can also see the time is 11:51 (hrs: minutes) and our cronjob will be executed at 11:54 since we scheduled it for that time.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1689940743543/d2802857-8d8c-4289-97ec-1bffdf29f2db.png align="center")